akuchling/quotation-tools/README.rst

 the License, or (at your option) any later version.

-The QEL DTD is under a modified version of the W3C's software license, though the copyright is held by A.M.
-Kuchling.
+The QEL DTD is under a modified version of the W3C's software license, though the copyright is held by me.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of